 // initialize

-var myTastyToast = new BSN.Toast('#myTastyToast');
+var myTastyToast = new BSN.Toast('#tastyToast');

-Also attach handlers to the original events:
+Also attach listeners to the original events:

 // show.bs.toast

-myTastyToast.closest('.toast').addEventListener('show.bs.toast', function(event){
+tastyToast.addEventListener('show.bs.toast', function(event){

 // do something cool